Roswell Park Celebrates Robot-Assisted Surgery Milestone

 Over 1,000 surgeries have been performed to date

-BUFFALO, NY - At a news conference Tuesday, October 20, Roswell Park Cancer Institute (RPCI) announced that it had reached a clinical care milestone: over 1,000 robot-assisted procedures have been performed at America's first cancer center.
-RPCI is classified as a Center of Excellence for robot-assisted surgery, and has one of the strongest robotics training programs in the country.
+BUFFALO, NY - At a news conference Tuesday, October 20, Roswell Park Comprehensive Cancer Center announced that it had reached a clinical care milestone: over 1,000 robot-assisted procedures have been performed at America's first cancer center.
+Roswell Park is classified as a Center of Excellence for robot-assisted surgery, and has one of the strongest robotics training programs in the country.

 James Mohler, MD, Senior Vice-president for Translational Research and Chair of the Urology Department, and Khurshid Guru, MD, Director of Robotic Surgery, shared information on the benefits of and new directions in robot-assisted surgery.
 Robot-assisted surgery and other minimally invasive techniques are now used to perform a large majority of surgeries for bladder and prostate cancer at Roswell Park.

 “When I came to Roswell Park six years ago and proposed this minimally invasive surgical program, my goal was to have 50% of our operations for kidney, bladder, and prostate cancer performed minimally invasively by my five-year anniversary.
 In each of the last three years, we did at least 95% of our operations minimally invasively.
 I would never have believed that in my wildest imagination,” Dr. Mohler remarked.